 At 855 pages this is a bible for CXR interpretation, with an in depth explanation of image formation and lots of examples!
 Great if you want to gain a detailed understanding of chest radiograph interpretation.

-Radiology revision websites
+Recommended radiology revision websites

 A selection of excellent radiology revision and e-learning websites.

-Other good websites
+Other good sites

 A free radiology learning resource for medical students.
 Short, fun and interactive quizzes to guide you through what you need to know for the clinical Imaging component of the GMC MLA (and more!)